filecoin-project/venus/tools/iptb-plugins/README.md

   }
 ]
 ```
-NOTE: multipule testbeds can exist under the `$HOME/testbed/testbeds` directory, they may be created & interacted with by using the `--testbed` flag.
+NOTE: multiple testbeds can exist under the `$HOME/testbed/testbeds` directory, they may be created & interacted with by using the `--testbed` flag.

-Initalize the nodes in testbed `default`:
+Initialize the nodes in testbed `default`:
 ```shell
 $> iptb init
 node[0] exit 0